-- Raw materials production including hot dipped galvanized steel master coil production, forming, and packaging - Transportation of raw materials to Armstrong manufacturing facility - Manufacturing of the suspension system at an Armstrong manufacturing facility - Packaging of finished products including energy to operate packaging equipment - Transportation from manufacturing facility to distribution centers, retailers, and job site (assumed to be 500 miles by truck) - Use phase covers a useful life of 75 years as suggested in the PCR and includes the transportation and installation of the system
+- Raw materials production including hot dipped galvanized steel master coil production, forming, and packaging - Transportation of raw materials to Armstrong Ceilings manufacturing facility - Manufacturing of the suspension system at an Armstrong Ceilings manufacturing facility - Packaging of finished products including energy to operate packaging equipment - Transportation from manufacturing facility to distribution centers, retailers, and job site (assumed to be 500 miles by truck) - The PCR indicates that ceiling panels can last as long as the building's useful life, namely 75 years, if properly installed and maintained.
+Armstrong World Industries warrants this system for 30 years of use.